chrismarti343/data_structure_tutorial/1-queue.md

 If we take the example of the music streaming app.
 Every time we add a song to the list, it is basically doing an Enqueue process as the following image shows:

 ![Queue](queue-enqueue.png)

+To Enqueue an element we use: *append method*

 # Dequeue
 Dequeue is another operation that we can use in queues.
 Dequeue *deletes data or items from the Queue*, specifically deleting from the front of the Queue.